tomasstrejcek/nette-webimages/readme.md

 ## Usage

-First, you have to define your `DotBlue\WebImages\IProvider` implementation.
-Its responsibility is to generate new version of image using `Nette\Image`.
-Check [examples](examples) for inspiration - the only required method `getImage` should return `Nette\Image` instance of queried image.
+First, you have to define your `DotBlue\WebImages\IRepository` implementation.
+Its responsibility is to save uploaded image or generate new version of image using `Nette\Image`.
+Check [examples](examples) for inspiration - the required method `getImage` should return `Nette\Image` instance of queried image and method saveImage which can process either Nette\Http\FileUpload or Nette\Utils\Image objects.

 When you have it, register it in configuration:

 ```
 webimages:
-	providers:
+	repositories:
 		- <name of your class>
 ```